30 Apr Dietitians, it’s time to get personal with marketing efforts

 Food is such an emotional topic – in some cases good, in some cases bad.
 Make sure you position yourself as not only the expert, but also as the caring, supportive friend who can guide a potential client through.

-What I would suggest is ask a friend, or maybe do our free brand review, and ask the question – do you know who I am through my marketing and brand?
+What I would suggest is ask a friend or mentor – do you know who I am through my marketing and brand?

 What you want to work out is – is YOUR passion for helping people overcome their food issues coming through strongly enough?